IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/voice-personal-assistant/customize-the-alexa-car-control-feature.md

 It's possible to extend this stock Car Control configuration with additional endpoints, to handle voice control of other vehicle features.
-The custom Car Control configuration will be merged with the stock Car Control configuration by the TomTom IndiGO platform.
+The custom Car Control configuration will be merged with the stock Car Control configuration by the TomTom Digital Cockpit platform.

 To define a custom Car Control configuration: